KiTZ-Heidelberg/revana-demo-data/README.md

 That's it!
 Now you should be able to view the report by opening the created _report.html_ file with an up to date version of your favorite browser like Google Chrome.

-To view the results of our entire demonstration cohort and see some of the more advanced features in action open https://kitz-heidelberg.github.io/revana-demo-report/report.html
+To view the results of our entire demonstration cohort and see some of the more advanced features in action, open https://kitz-heidelberg.github.io/revana-demo-report/report.html